bsullivan44/data_for_cosmonauts/README.md

 ## Syllabus

-* The course will consist of 5 courses, once every week unless otherwise scheduled, on a date to be decided by the participants.
+The course will consist of 5 courses, once every week unless otherwise scheduled, on a date to be decided by the participants.

 There will be a cap on how many can participate as students since instructors will work intimately with each person to make sure students actually learn.
 For now the cap is 20.
-There will be tiny assignments to do to drill in the information but they are also voluntary.
 The courses will occur over zoom and will last a full two-hours or more, in order to not speed and enjoy ourselves.

+The folliwing table records the content and schedule:

 Week | #1 | #2 | #3 | #4 | #5 |
 | --- | --- | --- | --- |--- |---|